yaydede/yaydede/_pages/miscellany.md

 ## Supplementary materials for researchers

-{% for post in site.miscellany reversed %}
+{% for post in site.supplementary reversed %}
-  {% include archive-single-cv.html %}
+  {% include archive-single.html %}
 {% endfor %}

 ## Resources and support

-{% for post in site.researcher_resources reversed %}
+{% for post in site.publications reversed %}
-  {% include archive-single-cv.html %}
+  {% include archive-single.html %}
 {% endfor %}